deepanm87/deepanm87/README.md

 - 👋 Hi, I’m @deepanm87
-- 👀 I’m interested in software engineer/tester jobs
+- 👀 I’m interested in software engineer/web developer jobs
 - 🌱 I’m currently learning ...
-Python and web development
+Java and web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...